 Stainless steel is a popular and affordable choice, but there are small concerns with it.
 Cooking acidic food in stainless steel can result in a small amount of chromium leaching into the food.
-Do not cook acidic dishes, like tomato soup, for longer periods of time.
+Do not cook acidic dishes, like tomato soup, for long periods of time.
 Stainless steel that has been cleaned and scoured with a metallic pad may also leach a small amount of nickel when it is exposed to alkaline food.

 THE SAFEST COOKWARE

-Ceramic is safe to use as long as the glaze does not contain lead.
+Ceramic: Ceramic is safe to use as long as the glaze does not contain lead.
 It also looks beautiful in any kitchen.

-Cast iron is considered to be the safest.
+Cast iron: Cast iron is considered to be the safest.
 If you learn how to season properly and you do not use abrasive soap when cleaning it, it becomes non-stick and adds iron to your diet.

-Enamelled cast iron is very popular, but slightly more expensive.
+Enamelled cast iron: Enamelled cast iron is very popular, but slightly more expensive.
 It will last for a long time and is a good investment.

-Pyrex has the lowest rate of molecule transfer and is very safe.
+Pyrex: Pyrex has the lowest rate of molecule transfer and is very safe.
 It can only be used in the oven and not on the stovetop.